 They also must give all guns they have, as well as any licenses for those guns, to a member of the Police.
 This must be done within 24 hours of being given this Order.
+Because this is a Final Order, any firearm licenses they have will be cancelled.

 This includes any firearm (gun), airgun, pistol, restricted weapon, ammunition, or explosive.
-If this Temporary Protection Order is made final any firearms license they have will be cancelled.